10 Letter of Interest Examples + How to Write One in 2026

 Dear Mr. Newman,

 I am writing to express my interest in the Product Manager position within the Product Development Department.
-When I heard of Ms. Lee’s upcoming retirement, I instantly knew that the role aligned with my extensive background in quality assurance.
+When I heard of Ms. Lee’s upcoming retirement, I immediately recognized that the role matches my six years of experience in quality assurance at Google.
 I am eager to contribute my knowledge of our products, customer needs, and technological challenges to further Google’s leadership in the industry.

-In my current role, I’ve spearheaded cross-departmental initiatives to streamline testing processes, leading to a 20% reduction in product defects and a significant improvement in launch timelines.
+In my current role, I’ve spearheaded cross-departmental initiatives to streamline testing processes, leading to a 20% reduction in product defects and a 15% improvement in average product launch timelines.
 Having been promoted three times in the past six years, I have been recognized for my drive and experience in user design, product planning, and market positioning.

 I am confident that my background in quality assurance and my in-depth understanding of Google’s vision will be an asset to the Product Development team.
 I look forward to discussing my candidacy during an informational interview.
 Thank you for your consideration.